TL;DR

 - Meet strict standards for acidity and flavor quality

-The next grade down is virgin olive oil, which is also mechanically extracted but allows slightly higher acidity (up to about 2%) and may have minor flavor imperfections.
+The next grade down is virgin olive oil, which is also mechanically extracted but allows slightly higher acidity (up to about 2%), and may have minor flavor imperfections.

 Lower grades such as pure, refined, or light olive oil are typically produced by refining lower-quality oils using heat and chemical processes.
 This removes many flavor compounds and antioxidants, resulting in a milder but less complex oil.
+Despite the name, "light" olive oil does not contain fewer calories.
+It simply has a lighter flavor and color due to refining.

 Because of these differences, most of the flavor and many of the potential health benefits associated with olive oil are specifically linked to extra-virgin varieties.